 Dominic Rose is a multi-disciplinary artist living in Margate.

 ‘I see it as being about the malaise that has gripped us since the end of the century and intensified since the financial crisis of 2008.
-In Britain at least, the incredible social and economic changes post war created a massive improvement in the general standard of living.
-The dream however eventually turned sour.
-For my generation and those younger than me, I just see this endless material waste and a planet struggling to cope.
+In Britain at least, the incredible social and economic changes post war created a massive improvement in the general standard of living and a misguided level of aspiration.
+Now we have huge challenges as our history, our demands and our desires catch up with us.
 The work I make is focused largely on this lost utopia.”

 Dominic Rose is also interested in horticulture and the environment.
 He is a passionate distance cyclist, beekeeper, gardener, caterer and forager.
 He is a graduate of Sheffield Hallam University and Goldsmiths.